Colleges

 Next, there are students who are interested in college but don't know yet if it's the right next step for them.
 They may not be ready to commit the next four years to learning in the classroom.
 Or they may prefer to start their post-high school life closer to home before going away to college.
 For those students that are on-the-fence about college, community college is a great option.
 Choosing community college vs university allows for students to explore general education courses without paying the full cost of college.
 Community college poises students to either transfer to a four-year university or graduate with an associate degree within two years.
 While they are taking courses, they can consider whether the field they're interested in requires further education, or if they have the freedom to get to work sooner rather than later.
 Attending community college also allows for greater flexibility.
 Students pursuing this type of degree can work part- or even full-time to help cover education costs because classes are offered during the day and in the evening.

-Finally, there are an increasing number of students who don’t know what they want to do after high school – and that’s ok.
+Finally, there are an increasing number of students who don't know what they want to do after high school – and that's ok.
 These students are taking a gap year after high school, which has been the norm in countries like England and Australia for some time now.
-Malia Obama, former President Barack Obama’s daughter, made it a little more mainstream for U.S. students when she opted for a gap year in 2016 before attending Harvard University.
-Additionally, the COVID-19 pandemic in 2020 and 2021 made the gap year a necessity for some students when their families suffered from economic and health setbacks.
+Malia Obama, former President Barack Obama's daughter, made it a little more mainstream for U.S. students when she opted for a gap year in 2016 before attending Harvard University.
+COVID brought back the Gap Year as some students and their families suffered from economic and health setbacks.
 During the gap year, students may opt to participate in special gap- year programs, take on an internship, do a more in-depth college search, or work part-time.
-The point is: the gap year is for exploration, and there are no rules to what a student can or can’t do.
+The point is: the gap year is for exploration, and there are no rules to what a student can or can't do.
 They just need to do something.

 Scholarships for Every Schooling Option